Spirent/SDWAN-Functional-Test-Suite/README.md

    There are STC BLL/IL logs and STC configuration under `testrun/sd-wan.path_selection.002`.

 ## Folder Structure and Naming
-1. Robot files are organized into robot folders, see example: `robot/sd-wan`.
+1. Robot files are organized into testpacks folders, see example: `testpacks/sd-wan`.

 Robot automation framework is used as our test runner.
 Test cases are defined in robot files that accompany Python test scripts.
-These robot files, such as `robot/sd-wan/core.robot` are the wrappers for Robot framework.
+These robot files, such as `testpacks/sd-wan/core.robot` are the wrappers for Robot framework.
 They seamlessly call test functions in Python scripts.
 A set of related test cases can be defined in a single `.robot` script.

     Every testcase must have a unique, immutable identifier.
 This will identify the testcase in the metadata file and in the Robot file.
 Testcase ids will follow the format **\<testpack>.\<area>.###**, that is the unique testpack name along with a 3 digit testcase number relative to a testpack.
 For example, `sd-wan.path_selection.002`.